jsdelivrbot/Android-Plugin/motiondnamaps/README.md

 ## Setup

 Setup should be done all at once.
 Since setup functions return a reference of the `MotionDnaMaps` object, you can chain setup calls together.
+All setup calls should be invoked before the maps fragment is added to any layout, as the setup properties apply only once upon creating the View that the `MotionDnaMaps` Fragment holds.

 Example:
 ```java